-The biggest cause of work-related sickness is musculoskeletal disorders such as back pain and RSI, followed closely by stress, anxiety and depression.
-Between them they make up over 70 per cent of workrelated sickness absence.
+According to the HSE the biggest cause of work-related sickness is musculoskeletal disorders such as back pain and RSI, followed closely by stress, anxiety and depression.
+Between them they make up over 70 per cent of work-related sickness absence.
 These illnesses are all avoidable, as are injuries at work.

 If an employer wants to improve the health of the workforce then they should address the issue of illness and injury caused by work first, as that is what they have most control over.
+YEARS IS THE AVERAGE DIFFERENCE BETWEEN THE RICHEST AND POOREST AREAS FOR DISABILITY-FREE LIFE EXPECTANCY